pkp/pkp-docs/translating-guide/en/customize-locale.md

 Now you can visit the part of your site where the customized text appears and check that the change has been made.

-## Example: Customize the reviewer recommendations
+## Example: Customize Reviewer Recommendations

 A commonly requested customization that can be done with the Custom Locale plugin is customizing the reviewer recommendation options.
 The default options are Accept, Revisions Required, Resubmit for Review, Resubmit Elsewhere, Decline, and See Comments.
 With the Custom Locale plugin you can change these options but you cannot add or remove an option.
 This section will explain how to customize the options.
 Make sure the Custom Locale plugin is installed and enabled before you begin these steps.